 UWA IMC FACULTY

-Greg Jones, associate professor of digital communications, came late to education as a career, having spent most of his life as an entrepreneur.
+Greg Jones, chair of the Communications and Creative Arts Department, came late to education as a career, having spent most of his life as an entrepreneur.
 He began his professional career as a director of circulation and marketing for four newspaper groups in the Southeast.

 Since then, he has owned a full-service advertising agency, served as webmaster for dozens of companies, created and published Southern Flyer Magazine and Cross-Walk Newspaper, and owned a host of brick-and-mortar and online companies, offering everything from customized children’s books and toys to custom-imprinted specialty items.
 He delights in bringing his real-world business acumen and experience to his students who find his mistakes both hilarious and instructive.